Vinfall/UserScripts/README.md

 > [!NOTE]
 > As EA release date string has no practical selector to choose, it's hardcoded in the script and only works for en, ja, zh-Hans/zh-Hant for now.
 You can, however, easily add new localized string and have it shown in your language.

+### VNDB Char Zodiac

+Show zodiac signs of VNDB character.

+> [!NOTE]
+> Solar year varies from time to time.
+> Zodiac signs shown are for reference only,
+> as dates are hardcoded and VNDB does not have birth year data,
+> which makes it technically impossible to be accurate.

 ### VNDB List Export

 Just head to user list/lengths vote page, click `Export as CSV` button